Petess/GitHubOrgLineCount/README.md

 1. Run GetOrgRepos.py and redirect the output to a text file.

-2. Seed the database that is to be used for the line count with something line : cloc --sql 1 README.md | sqlite3 code3.db

-2. Run repoListLineCount.sh on the text file from step one.
+2. Run repoListLineCount.sh on the text file from step one, also with an argument of where the summaries of each repository will go

 # Notes